tarunsunny3/Distributed-Banking-System/README.md

 **Problem Statement**

-Design and implement a distributed banking application usiing gRPC as the communication mechanism.
+Design and implement a distributed banking application usiing gRPC as the communication mechanism implementing a “read-your-writes” consistency mechanism.

 **Goal**

-The goal is to implement a distributed banking application which uses gRPC for the communication mechanism and it ensures that the replica of bank’s balance is maintained accross all its branches so that the availability is increased.
+The goal is to implement a distributed banking application that uses gRPC for the communication mechanism while ensuring a good level of consistency accross all the replicas.
+The idea is to implement “read-your-writes” consistency model and ensure consistency.

 **Setup**